Skip to main content

 Also, keeping a well-managed calendar boosts communication and collaboration with others.
 It shows them your availability and reduces the chance of scheduling conflicts.

 Adjustments are vital!
-They rely on feedback & experience.
-Embrace the wild journey of adaptation & refinement.
-Go on an adventure!
+They rely on feedback and experience.

 1. Digest feedback without judgment.

-2. Compare it to your own experience to spot patterns & inconsistencies.
+2. Compare it to your own experience to spot patterns and inconsistencies.

-3. Prioritize areas for improvement & make a plan of action.
+3. Prioritize areas for improvement and make a plan of action.

 4. Carry out the changes with confidence!
 Every step brings progress.